POWERS OF ATTORNEY

 Also, a durable power of attorney may be revoked by the principal at any time, either orally or in writing.

-An effective durable power of attorney, and especially a springing durable power of attorney, needs to be very carefully worded and you should seek the assistance of a Missouri lawyer who practices in this area.
+An effective durable power of attorney, and especially a springing durable power of attorney, needs to be very carefully worded and you should seek the assistance of a Power of Attorney lawyer in Missouri.
 Furthermore, you should use great care in the selection of your attorney-in-fact.
 Remember, you are trusting not only your property, but perhaps your life, to the person you appoint.
+Contact Legacy Law Center for more information.